mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 This can be supported by running `Scanning::process_weak_refs` multiple times.
 If `process_weak_refs` returns `true`, it will be called again after all pending work packets in the `VMRefClosure` stage has been executed.
-Those work packets include all work packets that compute the transitive closure from objects resurrected during `process_weak_refs`.
-This allows the VM binding to expand the transitive closure multiple times, each handling weak references at different levels of reachability.
+Those pending work packets include all work packets that compute the transitive closure from objects retained during `process_weak_refs`.
+This allows the VM binding to expand the transitive closure multiple times, each handling weak references at different levels of strength.

 Take Java as an example,  we may run `process_weak_refs` four times.